+Your tenants need to respect both you and your home.
 When you develop a friendship with your tenants, they will treat you as a friend and not an authority figure.
 They may ask for leniency when it comes to late payments or lease violations.
 You’ll be tempted to give in to their requests as to not make things awkward.

 Should You Rent to a Friend?

-Keep in mind, you should be treating all tenants the same if you have multiple properties.
-You could get into big trouble if you're allowing late rent from your friends and being strict with other tenants.
+Lastly, you should be treating all tenants the same if you have multiple properties.
+You could get into big trouble if you’re allowing late rent from your friends and being strict with other tenants.